Summary: Post 1x09. Oliver's trying to cope. Diggle's there to help him through the first night at the hospital.

 "I'm staying right here," Diggle responded with conviction, leaning into Oliver's space and meeting his eyes dead-on.
 "Not going anywhere, not even for a minute.
 You can sleep easy, 'cause I'll keep watch."

 Oliver gaped at him for a long moment, thrown off guard.
-He shook his head and opened his mouth, like he wanted to say it was not about that, like he wanted to deny, but clamped them shut and looked away.
+He shook his head and opened his mouth, like he wanted to say it was not about that, like he wanted to deny, but clamped it shut and looked away.
 Diggle knew he had him.
 He recognized hypervigilance when he saw one; Oliver was barely sitting upright and yet he refused to allow himself the rest his body so desperately needed.
 Simply because his mind needed something else entirely and that was the certainty that he was safe.
 Something he couldn't have, not now, maybe not ever.
 Not after years of watchfullness, day-after-day of not knowing when and from what direction he might be hit.
 Diggle understood that, to some extent.
 He had been through his own personal hell after all.

 Admitting this weakness was almost as difficult as living with it.
 Asking for help.
 Allowing another to take part of the burden.
 Trusting them, that they would carry out their duty as needed.
 Maybe it was impossible.
 Dig watched Oliver's inner struggle, manifested in sharp intakes of breath, minute shakes of his head, then resigned sighs - his own heart aching.
 No clever retort.
 No witty argument.
 Dig didn't say anything either; he knew he needed to give Oliver time, to let him process the situation in his own way.